Bitcoin true believers unfazed by losses in Mt. Gox collapse

 TOKYO Like other bitcoin evangelists, Ken Shishido is ready to write off the money he lost in the bankruptcy of Tokyo-based virtual currency exchange Mt.
-Gox as the price of revolutionising global finance.
+Gox as the price of revolutionizing global finance.

 "In the early days of the automobile, there were traffic accidents because you didn't have traffic lights or pedestrian crossings," he said hours after Mt.
 Gox said on Friday it had lost up to half a billion dollars of investor funds, including some of his own.
 "But we didn't ban automobiles."